Queen Mary I of England

 On February 21, 1516, Mary was christened at the Church of the Observant Friars in Greenwich, London.
 Her godparents were:

 Margaret Pole, 8th Countess of Salisbury was appointed Mary’s governess in 1520 and played an important role in Mary’s upbringing.
 Margaret Pole was one of the few surviving members of the Plantagenet dynasty after the Wars of the Roses.
-Her father was George, Duke of Clarence, third son of Richard Plantagenet, 3rd Duke of York who was the York claimant during the Wars of Roses until his death at the Battle of Wakefield in 1460.
+Her father was George, Duke of Clarence, third son of Richard Plantagenet, 3rd Duke of York, the York claimant during the Wars of Roses until his death at the Battle of Wakefield in 1460.
 Margaret’s paternal uncles were the Yorkist monarchs King Edward IV and King Richard III.
 Margaret’s mother was Lady Isabel Neville, daughter of Richard Neville, 16th Earl of Warwick (the Kingmaker of the Wars of the Roses) who was also killed at the Battle of Wakefield.
 Margaret’s maternal aunt was Anne Neville who was married to King Henry VI’s only child, Edward of Westminster, Prince of Wales until his death at the Battle of Tewkesbury, and then Anne Neville married King Richard III.
 At the command of King Henry VIII, Margaret Pole was beheaded in a horrific manner when she was 67.
 Her son Cardinal Reginald Pole was the Archbishop of Canterbury during Mary’s reign.

 Mary resembled both her parents, who had blue eyes, fair complexions, and reddish-golden hair.
-Like her father Henry VIII, Mary’s mother Catherine of Aragon was descended from the House of Plantagenet.
+Like her father King Henry VIII, Mary’s mother Catherine of Aragon was descended from the House of Plantagenet.
 Catherine’s great-grandmother Catherine of Lancaster, Queen of Castile and her great-great-grandmother Philippa of Lancaster, Queen of Portugal were daughters of John of Gaunt, a son of King Edward III of England.

 attributed to Lucas Horenbout (or Hornebolte), watercolour on vellum, circa 1525